-3 sem hrs cr.
-This course examines the police function an analysis of crime prevention and control and major problems and needs of the law enforcement segment of the criminal justice system.
+3 sem hrs cr This course examines the police function an analysis of crime prevention and control and major problems and needs of the law enforcement segment of the criminal justice system.
+This course may include proctored exams which must be completed on campus or at an instructor approved proctoring center which may require additional costs to the student.
+Please consult your instructor for additional details.

 Formerly/Same As (Formerly CJA 2210)Transfer (UT) or Non Transfer Course (UN): UT